 Call for Abstract

-2nd International Congress on Forensic Science and Psychology, will be organized around the theme “Integrating Diverse aspects of Forensic Science and Psycology”
+2nd International Congress on Forensic Science and Psychology, will be organized around the theme “Alter the minds to alter their attitudes of living : Forensic Psychology”

 Forensic Congress 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Forensic Congress 2017